 We advise you to consult with your CPA or tax advisor before implementing any strategy.
 Some of these strategies could have a tax consequence.

 If you participate in any government-related relief program or are working with your lender, you need accurate, up-to-date records.
 Some programs have loan forgiveness components, and you don’t want to miss out because of sloppy record-keeping.

 Likewise, your lender’s time is also at a premium.
-Having organized clean records when you are working with them to change loan terms, will promote confidence in you and your operation.
+Having organized clean records when working with them to change loan terms will promote confidence in you and your operation.
 Lenders often struggle with disorganized landlords, set yourself apart.

 Special Offer from our Sponsored Link Above